msantam2/inDecks/docs/README.md

 ### Minimum Viable Product

-inDecks is a single-page web application inspired by Brainscape, a fun and efficient way to study different topics via digital flashcards. inDecks will be built using Ruby on Rails and React/Redux.
+inDecks is a single-page web application inspired by Brainscape, a fun and efficient way to study different subjects via digital flashcards. inDecks will be built using Ruby on Rails and React/Redux.
 By September 9, this app will provide a pleasant user experience, with bug-free navigation, sufficient seed data, and delightful styling.
 The minimum core functionality of inDecks will be as follows:

 - [ ] Hosted on Heroku
 - [ ] New account creation, login, and guest/demo login
 - [ ] Search decks of flashcards
 - [ ] Study decks of flashcards
-- [ ] Create/Delete decks of flashcards
+- [ ] Create different Subject categories
-- [ ] Tag decks with a specific category
+- [ ] Create/Delete decks of flashcards within a Subject
 - [ ] Production README [sample](docs/production_readme.md)

 ### Design Docs